-As a society, we must continue to remind ourselves that in times of crisis, children are always the most vulnerable amongst us.
-That’s why the existence of the New York Center for Children (NYCC) is such a positive example of what caring for, and protecting children at risk does for a community as a whole.
+The New York Center for Children is an organization that sets the example for caring and protecting children at risk in a society that increasingly shows its inability to cope with some of the issues that affect the most vulnerable among us.
+It continues to remind us that in times of crisis, children are always the most susceptible to pain and trauma.
+That’s why the existence of the New York Center for Children (NYCC) is such a positive role model of what caring for, and protecting children at risk does for a community as a whole.

 The Center has been open for more than 20 years.
 It offers free, comprehensive evaluation and therapy services to victims of child abuse and their families in an effort to minimize the traumatic effects of both physical, verbal, and emotional abuse.
 They also feature a variety of training programs to help identify and prevent child abuse in the first place.
 And since NYCC (associated with the Mount Sinai Medical Center) is a nonprofit organization, our donations are the lifeblood that keeps this noble enterprise alive.